GioGiglio/goals/README.md

 ```

 ### Constraints:
-- Goal name must be unique and must not exceed 20 characters.
+- Goal name must be unique and 1 to 20 characters.
 - Goal and progress date format is `dd/mm/yyyy`.
 You can also use `today` and `yesterday` wildcards.
 - Goal and progress note can be empty and can't exceed 50 characters.
 - Progress value must be a number between 0 and 100, both included.